-Suzi Kerr is currently a Senior Fellow at Motu and an Adjunct Professor at Victoria University.
 She graduated from Harvard University in 1995 with a PhD in Economics.
-From 1998 to 2009 she was Director and Senior Fellow at Motu.
-In 2010 she won the NZIER Economics Award.
-She has also worked at the University of Maryland at College Park, Resources for the Future (USA), the Joint Center for the Science and Policy of Global Change at MIT, and more recently was a Visiting Professor at Stanford University for the 2009/10 year and at the University of the Andes in Bogotá, Colombia in the first half of 2014.
+In 2010 she won the NZIER Economics award.
+She has also worked at the University of Maryland at College Park, Resources for the Future (USA), and the Joint Center for the Science and Policy of Global Change at MIT.
+She was a Visiting Professor at Stanford University for the 2009/10 year, and at the University of the Andes in Bogotá, Colombia in the first half of 2014.
 She was an Adjunct Professor at Victoria University, Wellington from 2015-18.
 She was a member of the Air New Zealand Sustainability Panel from 2017-19, in 2018, was President of the Australasian Agricultural and Resource Economics Society.
 From 2018-19 she was a member of the New Zealand Interim Climate Change Committee.